Carboniferous rainforest collapse: Vertebrates

-Before the collapse, vertebrate animal species distribution was very cosmopolitan—the same species existed everywhere across tropical Pangaea—but after the collapse, each surviving rainforest 'island' developed its own unique mix of species.
+Before the collapse, vertebrate animal species distribution was very cosmopolitan, with the same species existing across tropical Pangaea.
+After the collapse, each surviving rainforest 'island' developed its own unique mix of species.
 Many amphibian species became extinct, while the ancestors of reptiles and mammals diversified into more species after the initial crisis.
 These patterns are explained by the theory of insular biogeography, a concept that explains how evolution progresses when populations are restricted into isolated pockets.
 This theory was originally developed for oceanic islands, but it can be applied equally well to any other ecosystem that is fragmented, only existing in small patches and surrounded by another unsuitable habitat.

 According to this theory, the initial impact of habitat fragmentation is devastating, with most life dying out quickly from lack of resources.
 Then, as surviving plants and animals reestablish themselves, they adapt to their restricted environment to take advantage of the new allotment of resources, and diversify.
-After the Carboniferous Rainforest Collapse, each pocket of life evolved in its own way, resulting in a unique species mix that ecologists call "endemism".
+After the CRC, each pocket of life evolved in its own way, resulting in a unique species mix that ecologists call "endemism".
 A 2018 paper challenged this theory, however, finding evidence for increased cosmopolitanism rather than endemism following the demise of Carboniferous rainforests.

 Biotic recovery and evolutionary consequences

 Plants

 The fragmentation of wetlands left a few isolated refugia in Europe.
 However, even these were unable to maintain the diversity of Moscovian flora.
-By the Asselian many families of seed ferns that characterized the Moscovian tropical wetlands had disappeared including Flemingitaceae, Diaphorodendraceae, Tedeleaceae, Urnatopteridaceae, Alethopteridaceae, Cyclopteridaceae, and Neurodontopteridaceae.
+By the Asselian, many families of seed ferns that characterized the Moscovian tropical wetlands had disappeared including Flemingitaceae, Diaphorodendraceae, Tedeleaceae, Urnatopteridaceae, Cyclopteridaceae, and Neurodontopteridaceae.

 Invertebrates

 Carboniferous rainforest collapse is sometimes treated as an extinction factor for large Carboniferous arthropods such as giant griffinfly Meganeura and millipede Arthropleura.
 It is common theory that high oxygen levels have led to larger arthropods, and these organisms have been thought to live in forests.
 It was said that rainforest collapse led to a decrease in oxygen concentration and a decrease in the habitat of these arthropods, leading them to extinction.
 However, later study shows that both griffinflies and Arthropleura more likely lived a forest-independent life, and fossil records of both large griffinflies and Arthropleura are known after rainforest collapse.
-This means that rainforest collapse, reduced oxygen levels were less involved in their extinction.
+This means that rainforest collapse and reduced oxygen levels were less involved in their extinction.